What is Azure Information Protection?

-Azure Information Protection is a cloud-based solution that helps an organization to classify, label, and protect its documents and emails.
+Azure Information Protection (sometimes referred to as AIP) is a cloud-based solution that helps an organization to classify, label, and protect its documents and emails.
 This can be done automatically by administrators who define rules and conditions, manually by users, or a combination where users are given recommendations.

 The following picture shows an example of Azure Information Protection in action.
 The administrator has configured rules to detect sensitive data (in this case, credit card information).
 When a user saves a Word document that contains credit card information, she sees a custom tooltip that recommends she applies a specific label that the administrator configured.
 This label classifies and optionally, depending on the configuration, protects the document.

 After your content is classified (and optionally protected), you can then track and control how it is used.
 You can analyze data flows to gain insight into your business, detect risky behaviors and take corrective measures, track access to documents, prevent data leakage or misuse, and so on.